As we drove to Coogee in the second week of May, Bruce asked me was there anything in particular I wanted to do while we were there.

 “No,” she said, “it’s warmer in than out.”

 On the way out I took a photo of a single yellow flower blooming on the grass high above the pool and one of the sign saying it’s only 20 cents entry to McIver’s Ladies’ Baths.

 When I met up with Bruce waiting outside the pool, we continued on the path, past more yellow banksia in flower till we reached the striped entrance to Wylie’s Baths.

-I said hello to the statue of Mina Wylie, the 1912 Stockholm Olympics swimmer, whose father Henry Wylie dug the pool out of the rock face back in 1907, and walked towards the entrance where a sign said the water temperature was 20.7 C.
+Inside, I said hello to the statue of Mina Wylie, the 1912 Stockholm Olympics swimmer, whose father Henry Wylie dug the pool out of the rock face back in 1907, and read that the water temperature was 20.7 C degree.